-Credit earned at other institutions of higher education can only be applied toward graduate degrees at WVU if the institution is accredited at the graduate level.
-The maximum transfer credit permitted is 12 semester hours.
-The student is responsible for having an official transcript sent to the Office of the University Registrar.
-Please attach a copy of your transcript to this form.
+Credit earned at other institutions of higher education can only be credited toward graduate degrees at WVU if the institution is accredited at the graduate level.
+The maximum transfer credit permitted is 12 semester hours for Master's programs.
+Transfer credit is not restricted for doctoral students as doctoral degrees are not credit hours accumulation degrees.
+The student is responsible for having an official transcript sent to the Office of the Graduate Admissions.
+Transfer of credit is applicable for active students pursuing a Master's or Doctoral degree ONLY.
+NOTE: Completion of doctoral degree requirements through work at other institutions can be entered as exceptions into DegreeWorks by a student's program with or without formal transfer of credits.